Preventive Services

 • Developmental screening for children under age 3

-• Dyslipidemia screening for all children at higher risk of lipid disorders
+• Dyslipidemia screening for all children once between ages 9-11 and once between ages 17-21, and for children at higher risk of lipid disorders

 • Gonorrhea preventive medication for the eyes of all newborns